NatWest Group

-Before the 2008 collapse and the general financial crisis, the Group was very briefly the largest bank in the world, and for a period was the second-largest bank in the UK and Europe and the fifth-largest in the world by market capitalisation.
+Before the 2008 financial crisis, NatWest was very briefly the largest bank in the world, and for a period was the second-largest bank in the UK and Europe and the fifth-largest in the world by market capitalisation.
 Subsequently, with a slumping share price and major loss of confidence, the bank fell sharply in the rankings, although in 2009 it was briefly the world's largest company by both assets (£1.9 trillion) and liabilities (£1.8 trillion).

-It had to be bailed out by the UK government through the 2008 United Kingdom bank rescue package.
+The bank was bailed out by the UK government via the 2008 United Kingdom bank rescue package.
 The government retained a majority share until 28 March 2022, held and managed through UK Government Investments.
-Following a buyback by the NatWest Group, the government now holds a 43% share in the company.
+It subsequently reduced its shareholding in a series of transactions, selling off its final shares on 30 May 2025, at a total loss of £10bn to the taxpayer.

 In addition to its primary share listing on the London Stock Exchange, the company is also listed on the New York Stock Exchange.

 History

 The Royal Bank of Scotland Group

 By the late 1960s, economic conditions were becoming more difficult for the banking sector.
 In response, the National Commercial Bank of Scotland merged with the Royal Bank of Scotland.
-The merger resulted in a new holding company, the National and Commercial Banking Group being founded in 1968 with the merger formalised in 1969.
-The holding company was renamed The Royal Bank of Scotland Group on 4 July 1979.
+The merger resulted in a new holding company, the National and Commercial Banking Group being founded in 1968, with the merger formalised in 1969.
+The holding company was renamed The Royal Bank of Scotland Group in 1979 and became a public company in 1982.

 The late 1990s saw a new wave of consolidation in the financial services sector.
 In 1999, the Bank of Scotland launched a hostile takeover bid for English rival National Westminster Bank.
 The Bank of Scotland intended to fund the deal by selling off many of NatWest's subsidiary companies, including Ulster Bank and Coutts.
 However, the Royal Bank of Scotland subsequently tabled a counter-offer, sparking off the largest hostile takeover battle in UK corporate history.
 A key differentiation from the Bank of Scotland's bid was the Royal Bank of Scotland's plan to retain all of NatWest's subsidiaries.
 Although NatWest, one of the "Big Four" English clearing banks, was significantly larger than either Scottish bank, it had a recent history of poor financial performance and plans to merge with insurance company Legal & General were not well received, prompting a 26% fall in share price.

 On 11 February 2000, The Royal Bank of Scotland was declared the winner in the takeover battle, becoming the second largest banking group in the UK after HSBC Holdings.
 NatWest as a distinct banking brand was retained, although many back-office functions of the bank were merged with the Royal Bank's, leading to over 18,000 job losses throughout the UK.